LokiLaufeyjarson1712/gothic-definitive-devkit/README.md

-# GOTHIC Development Kit 1.3
+# GOTHIC Definitive Development Kit

 ## ENGLISH

-PhoenixTales' update of the official GOTHIC Mod Development Kit, to be used for non-commercial modifications.
+Building on PhoenixTales' adaptation of the official GOTHIC Mod Development Kit, the Definitive Development Kit addresses lingering issues in the DevKit and the official ModKit.
+It's designed for non-commercial modifications.
 Version 1.0 was released by Piranha Bytes in 2001.
-See our [Changelog](https://github.com/PhoenixTales/gothic-devkit/blob/main/Changelog.txt) for details.
+See our [Changelog](https://github.com/PhoenixTales/gothic-definitive-devkit/blob/main/Changelog.txt) for details.

 ### How to extract textures from your local installation of GOTHIC
 Meshes, scripts and some of the worlds were already included in decompiled form in the official `gothic_mod_developmentkit.zip` (v1.0).